Wildcare Grants Assessment Committee

 Professionally Isaac has experience in aquaculture with both salmon and oysters, and in the dairy industry where he currently works in quality control at a microbiology laboratory.
 At present, Isaac is completing a Masters of Environmental Management through the University of Tasmania with his thesis in wildlife ecology.

 Isaac is an avid backpacker and often travels with a focus on experiencing unique wilderness locations and spotting exotic wildlife.
 However, he is always glad to return to his home state of Tasmania where he enjoys bush walking.
-Isaac looks forward to the opportunity to bring his theoretical expertise in conservation to the Wildcare Nature Conservation Fund Committee and to contribute to the protection of the Tasmanian wilderness.
+Isaac looks forward to the opportunity to bring his theoretical expertise in conservation to the Wildcare Grants Assessment Committee and to contribute to the protection of the Tasmanian wilderness.